Victoria Park (horse)

 Victoria Park (1957–1985) was a Canadian Thoroughbred racehorse.
 He was the first Canadian-bred horse to place in an American Triple Crown race.

 Background

-Victoria Park was a bay horse bred and raced by E. P. Taylor.
+Victoria Park was a bay horse bred and raced by E. P. Taylor, at his Windfields Farm in Oshawa, Ontario.

 Racing career

 At age two, the colt won the Clarendon Stakes plus the two richest 2-year-old races in Canada, the Coronation Futurity Stakes and Cup and Saucer Stakes, and was voted Canadian Champion 2-Yr-Old Colt.